juanbkm/donor2019/content/modalities/financing-partnership-facilities/health-financing-partnership-facility.md

     description: |
       RMTF was set up in December 2013 with the specific remit to support developing member countries to develop multi-country, cross-border, and multisector responses to urgent malaria and other communicable disease issues.
 weight:
+footnote: |
+  <sup>*</sup> Net of savings for financially completed projects and direct charges

+  <sup>**</sup> Investment income, gains on foreign exchange transactions and savings on closed projects are used for project commitments.
+Hence, project commitments may exceed contributions.

+  <sup>***/sup> Australia and the United Kingdom were contributors to the RMTF until 2018.
 draft: false
 ---